 In reality, the ear position you want to see is both ears relaxed and turned back towards you.

-Pinned back ears would indicate an angry horse, and this is seldom something you’ll see when you’re riding.
-A horse with his ears flat back, accompanied by a swishing tail would usually indicate a serious resistance to his rider’s aids, and could even be a sign of some physical pain.
+Pinned back ears would indicate an angry horse, and this is definitely not something you want to see whilst you’re riding.
+A horse with his ears flat back, accompanied by a swishing tail, would usually indicate a serious resistance to his rider’s aids, and could even be a sign of some physical pain.